-Intrauterine growth restriction (IUGR) is a term that describes a baby who is not growing at the normal rate inside the uterus.
+Fetal growth restriction (FGR), previously called intrauterine growth restriction, is a term that describes an unborn baby who isn’t growing at the normal rate inside the uterus.
 These babies usually have a low weight at birth.

-Babies who have IUGR are more likely to have certain health problems (both during pregnancy and after birth).
-Problems include:
+Babies who have FGR are more likely to have certain health problems (both during pregnancy and after birth), including:

 - A difficult time handling the stress of vaginal delivery